8 things you should always have in your car this winter

 Nobody likes coming outside from a long series of errands to find their car buried under an unexpected snowfall.
 This is where a shovel can come in handy, either for digging yourself out or helping to create a pathway back to your front door once you've made it home.

-Our pick for best snow shovel (yes, we've done some testing) is the Forest Hill Homeowner Aluminum Scoop Shovel.
-Its shorter handle makes it easy to fit inside your trunk, and its well-balanced design makes it easy to use.
-This shovel is on the expensive side, but it's also a great all-around option.
-You can use it for yard work, too, when the season changes.
+Our pick for best snow shovel (yes, we've done some testing) is the Suncast SC3250 18-inch Snow Shovel.
+Its ergonomic handle and well-balanced design make it easy to use.
+This shovel is on the expensive side, but it's also a great all-around option especially when it comes to pushing heavy snow.
+Buy at Amazon

-Get the Forest Hill Homeowner Aluminum Scoop Shovel at Amazon for $64.99

 6. A blanket keeps you warm

-During New England's Blizzard of 1978, roads shut down due to rapid accumulation of snow and ice.
-Until rescue vehicles could reach them, drivers had to stay in their cars, even as temperatures fell.
-With today's technology, it's much easier to signal for help, but it will still take emergency services time to reach you, especially if it's a widespread storm.
+During blizzards, drivers are in danger of roads shutting down due to rapid accumulation of snow and ice.
+If you end up stranded, you'll want to be prepared to stay warm.

 For these scenarios, although rare, you should stock a warm blanket in your car.
 Mylar blankets are insulating, inexpensive, and easy to store, making it a no-brainer inclusion in any emergency preparedness kit.
+They come in compact packages so they'll stay tucked out of the way, but you'll be grateful you have one when you need it.

 7. A car seat cover keeps babies warm

-In the same vein as above, parents want to be able to keep their children warm, especially when they're littlest.
-In the even that you are stranded in your car, or even when driving on a really cold day and you're not sure the car's heater reaches the back seat, a car seat cover not only provides your baby with extra warmth in their car seat, it's also flexible enough to switch over to their stroller once you've arrived at your destination.
+In the same vein as Mylar blankets, parents want to be able to keep their children warm.
+In the event that you are stranded in your car, a car seat cover not only provides your baby with extra warmth in their car seat, it's also flexible enough to switch over to their stroller once you've arrived at your destination.

 8. Emergency recovery traction ramps get you on your way

 Shovels can't always dig you out of a jam.
-If the snow is really deep and packed, or you're parked on a layer of ice, traction ramps are a trump card for getting your car back on the road.
+If the snow is really deep or you're parked on a layer of ice, traction ramps are key for getting your car back on the road.

 Just push the flat side as far under your stuck tire as it can go, and push the jagged edge into the snow and ice below.
-Now, when your wheel spins, it will make contact with the ramp’s hard metal surface instead of slippery ice—which is just enough traction to get your car moving in no time.
+Now, when your wheel spins, it will make contact with the ramp’s hard metal surface instead of slippery ice.
+It'll be just enough traction to get your car moving in no time.

-Get Discount Ramps Apex TP-7417 Vehicle Recovery Traction Grip Track at Amazon for $36.99

 Prices were accurate at the time this article was published but may change over time.